Shailesh-Chavan/Currency-Converter-Reactjs/README.md

-# Currency Converter Web App (ReactJS & API) - Summary
+# Currency Converter Web App

 The Currency Converter Web App is a user-friendly application built with ReactJS that allows users to convert currencies in real-time using an external API.
 The app fetches the latest exchange rates from a reliable currency exchange API and dynamically calculates conversions based on user input.